This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: House Lannister.

 The continent of Westeros is made up of many different regions, each of which has its own culture and history.
 Most of these regions form constituent parts of a single political realm, which is presided over by a ruling monarch.
-While the monarch holds ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the sovereign.
+While they hold ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the monarch.
 House Lannister is one of these Great Houses.
-Their ancestral land is known as The Westerlands, a region of mountains and hills on the western coast governed from the stronghold of Casterly Rock.
-Due to the numerous gold and silver mines found in the region, the Lannisters are the richest family in Westeros, able to finance any number of ventures and even lend substantial sums to the ruling monarch.
+Their ancestral land is known as the Westerlands, a region of mountains and hills on the western coast, governed from the stronghold of Casterly Rock.
+Due to the numerous gold and silver mines found in the Westerlands, the Lannisters are the richest family in Westeros, able to finance any number of ventures and even lend substantial sums to the ruling monarch.
 Their sigil is a golden lion on a field of red, and their motto is “Hear Me Roar”.
-The great wealth of the Lannisters and the influence it has brought them resulted in the House garnering a second, unofficial motto; “A Lannister Always Pays His Debts”.
+The great wealth of the Lannisters and the influence it has brought them has inspired a second, unofficial motto; “A Lannister Always Pays His/Her Debts”.

 More symbols in Coat of Arms:

 A coat of arms is a unique heraldic design on an escutcheon (i.e. shield), surcoat, or tabard.
 The coat of arms on an escutcheon forms the central element of the full heraldic achievement which consi… read more »

 More symbols in Science Fiction and Fantasy Symbols:

 Science fiction is a genre of fiction with imaginative but more or less plausible content such as settings in the future, futuristic science and technology, space travel, parallel universes, aliens, … read more »

 An emblem is an abstract or representational pictorial image that represents a concept, like a moral truth, or an allegory, or a person, like a king or saint.
 Although words emblem and symbol are of… read more »